 - 2 3/4 cups all-purpose flour* plus a tablespoon or two if needed

 - 1 teaspoon baking soda

-- Using a spatula, scrape down the sides of the bowl and bottom of the bowl to insure all ingredients are incorporated.
+Using a spatula, scrape down the sides of the bowl and bottom of the bowl to ensure all ingredients are incorporated.

-- Cookies should be slightly golden and the cookie should not be wet on top.
+Cookies should be slightly golden and the cookie should not look wet on top.

 Tips:(or my mini-epistle on cc cookie making and baking)

 - Only use butter.
 No margarine.
 Unsalted butter is best.
 The butter should be more firm than room temperature butter.
 I take it straight out of the fridge, and microwave it for about 18-20 seconds.
 My microwave is not super powerful.
 Your microwave will probably differ from mine.
 Start with about 12 seconds and remove butter.
 You want the butter to be barely soft, as in, when you push your finger into the butter it should barely leave an indentation, but it should leave an indentation.
 If you have microwaved the butter and it is too soft, you can make the cookie dough and either add an additional 2 tablespoons of flour to the dough or refrigerate the dough for about 30-45 minutes before baking.

 - *Our altitude is about 4,400 ft.
 I use about 2 3/4 cups flour total.
 The original Toll House recipe calls for 2 1/4 cups.